j6nca/notes/docs/work/Automating Helm Dependency Versioning.md

 - Mend offers an easy to set up GitHub application to get started with renovatebot for free
 	- I believe we already use this setup and frankly don't see the need to self-host this at the moment
-- We can also self-host renovatebot on our own infrastructure with various options for deployment
+- We can also self-host renovatebot on our own infrastructure with various options for deployment, notably:
+	- kubernetes cronjob
+	- github workflow

 ## Considerations